blackknight75/checks-for-understanding/module-4/backend/week_two.md

 1. What is Webpack and why is it useful?
 >Webpack translates code that the browser doesnt understand.
 Before pushing your code to production you must run the webpack compiler to >translate the JS,JQuery, ES6/7.
 2. When do you want to use event delegation?
+>When order of events is important.
 3. What's one difference between ES5 and ES6?
+> I belive ES6 has more encapsulation geared towards OO design.
+You can use classes in ES6.
 4. What's the deal with semi-colons in JavaScript?
 >it marks the end of a command (optional)
 5. How are you using the MVC design pattern in your Quantified Self project?